mcgrew/dwrandomizer/README.md

 ### Windows

 You can just drag and drop the ROM file onto the exe file.
-This will generate a new ROM in the same directory as the executable.
-If the application doesn't recognize the file, it will prompt you to make sure you really want to run it, as it may generate an invalid file.
+This will prompt you for which options you want enabled, and generate a new ROM in the same directory as the executable.
+If the application doesn't recognize the file, it will prompt you to make sure you really want to run it, as it may generate an invalid file in this case.

 You can also run the application from a command prompt.
-If you require custom options, you will need to do this.
 The command is:

     dwrandomizer [options] C:\path\to\dragon_warrior_rom.nes

 The path can be omitted if you have the ROM in the same folder as the executable.
 See below for other command line options.